A counterexample to the Cantelli conjecture through the Skorokhod embedding problem: Tools: The potential function Phi and some a priori arguments

 where the third equation defines the function $f$, while the last one is considered as a boundary condition on $\rho$.

-We will not go deeper into giving fully formal sense to the system~\eqref{eq:stefan} (for instance, note that on the graph of $f$, the derivative $\dot{\fp}_t$ can be discontinuous and if $f$ is constant on some interval, then at the corresponding points, the density $\rho$ will abruptly go to 0).
-As we have already mentioned in the Introduction, we could not prove the existence theorem here by PDE methods (though it would be interesting to find such a direct proof).
-However, we would like to emphasize here that the system~\eqref{eq:stefan} seems analogous to the Stefan problem of melting ice (see~\cite{rubi},\cite{V}).
+We will not go deeper into giving fully formal sense to the system \eqref{eq:stefan} (e.g., note that on the graph of $f$, the derivative $\dot{\fp}_t$ can be discontinuous and if $f$ is constant on some interval, then at the corresponding points, the density $\rho$ will abruptly go to 0).
+As we have already mentioned in Section \ref{s:skoro}, we could not prove the existence theorem here by PDE methods, though it would be interesting to find such a direct proof.
+However, we would like to emphasize here that the system \eqref {eq:stefan} seems analogous to the Stefan problem of melting ice (see \cite{rubi,V}).

-Even though we have not yet established the existence of the process described by the above rules, for the rest of this paragraph, we will --in order to understand the ideas before passing to the technical part-- assume that it exists, and will study its behaviour.
+Even though we have not yet established the existence of the process described by the above rules, for the rest of this paragraph, we will---in order to understand the ideas before passing to the technical part---assume that it exists, and then study its behavior.
 Note that one of the questions appearing (and that will be answered below) is the following one: does $\fp_t$ vanish everywhere in finite time?
-To answer this question, it is natural to consider the connected components of $\R\setminus \conn_t$ and to study their evolution.
-In fact, to prove Theorem~\ref{t:sol-pb}, we have to show that any of them disappears in a finite time.
-This will be done in Lemma~\ref{l:decomp-I}.
+To answer this question, it is natural to consider the connected components of $\R \setminus\conn_t$ and to study their evolution.
+In fact, to prove Theorem \ref{t:sol-pb}, we have to show that any of them disappears in a finite time.
+This will be done in Lemma \ref{l:decomp-I}.
 The next result deals with ``disconnecting'' different intervals from each other, allowing us to study their evolution separately.